interledger/rfcs/0000-settlement-engine/0000-settlement-engine.md

 ### Accounting

-An **account** represents a record of transactions between counterparties, denominated in a single, fungible asset.
-Each account may be comprised of multiple account balances, which each represent the net difference between amounts received (credits) and amounts owed (debits) for some subset of their transactions.
+Peers MUST record their transactions and/or the effects of their transactions through the process of accounting.

+In this accounting context, an **account** represents amounts received (credits) and amounts owed (debits) for a set of transactions between counterparties.
+The **balance** of an account is the net difference between these credits and debits.
+All the balances and transactions of an account are denominated in a single, fungible asset.

-Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two balances for each account:
+Interledger connectors are RECOMMENDED to operate an **accounting system** which keeps a record of two accounts for each peer:

 - **Accounts payable**, the amount owed by the connector to its peer for packets its peer has fulfilled.
   - Positive amount indicates the connector is indebted to its peer (a _liability_ for the connector).